wolfSSL/meta-wolfssl/recipes-wolfssl/wolfssl/README-fips.md

 The `wolfssl-fips` recipe requires the following layers **only when actively building FIPS**:

 1. **meta-openembedded/meta-oe** - Provides `p7zip-native` for extracting commercial bundles
+2. **BitBake GCS fetch dependencies (only when using `WOLFSSL_BUNDLE_GCS_URI`)** - Install the Google Cloud SDK (which includes the required GCS client libraries) by following https://docs.cloud.google.com/sdk/docs/install, and ensure the Python `google` namespace is available (RPM users need `python3-google-cloud-core` in addition to `google-cloud-cli`).
+For private buckets, run `gcloud auth application-default login` or export `GOOGLE_APPLICATION_CREDENTIALS` to a service-account JSON before invoking BitBake.

 **Note**: If you're not using FIPS (i.e., `WOLFSSL_SRC` is not configured), the `p7zip-native` dependency is automatically skipped, so you don't need meta-oe.
 This allows CI environments to parse the layer without requiring additional dependencies.